-- (i) Secured working capital bank loan A is guaranteed by the Company and its subsidiaries. - (ii) Secured working capital bank loan B is secured against trade receivables in the People's Republic of China amounting to US\$2,700,105 (2019: US\$3,483,309), legal mortgages over a personal property of a director of the Group and is guaranteed by the Company and its subsidiaries. - (iii) Secured working capital bank loans A and B are obtained to purchase inventories where the loan amounts are disbursed to the supplier subject to the bank's approval of the supplier's invoices and purchase orders submitted by the subsidiary.
-The repayment term of loan A and loan B are 180 days and 150 days respectively which approximates the general credit term given by suppliers that the subsidiary trades with.
+- (i) Unsecured working capital bank loan A is guaranteed by the Company and its subsidiaries. - (ii) Secured working capital bank loan B is secured against legal mortgages over a personal property of a director of the Group and is guaranteed by the Company and its subsidiaries. - (iii) Working capital bank loans A and B are obtained to purchase inventories where the loan amounts are disbursed to the supplier subject to the bank's approval of the supplier's invoices and purchase orders submitted by the subsidiary.
+The repayment term of loan A and loan B are 180 days and 150 days respectively which approximate the general credit terms given by suppliers that the subsidiary trades with.